flownerd/utils/README.md

 How old are you?
 -> 33
 What is your favorite number?
--> 14.15
+-> 14.1519
 Do you own a dog (y/n)?
+-> y
--> Your name is Douglas, and you are 33 years old.
+Your name is Douglas, and you are 33 years old.
 Your favourite number is 14.15.
 Owns a dog: true.
 ```